openfaas/docs/docs/tutorials/expanded-timeouts.md

 In this tutorial you'll learn how to expand the default timeouts of OpenFaaS to run your functions for longer.

+!!! note "It's not us, it's you."

+    We would know if there was a regression in OpenFaaS that meant timeouts stopped working as expected.

+    Typically, every time users reach out to us for help with timeouts it's due to a misconfiguration between one of the components in their stack, or a problem with the function itself.

+    You will need to use our sample functions, which we know work, before reaching out for support.

 ## Part 1 - the core components

 When running OpenFaaS on Kubernetes, you need to set various timeout values for the distributed components of the OpenFaaS control plane.
 These options are explained in the [helm chart README](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas).
 The easiest option for new users is to set them all to the same value.